cliffordlau/cas-data-vis-wp/03_how_to_choose.md

  Of course there are others, such as maps to compare states, box plot and violin charts to show ditributions, etc.

 ### 4. Visualizations to Avoid
-Many common visuals do not actually communicated the message effectively.
+Many common visuals do not actually communicate the message effectively.
 Some reasons include scientific understanding about how the human eye works and what is most quickly, easily, and effectively deciphered.
 Below are some common graph types, with a brief description of why they should be avoided.

    a.
 Pie, Donuts, and Radar - the human eye is not well suited to decipher angle and area